 Those who have used Flickr in the past may want to ask whether their photos have been used in IBM’s study, although anybody posting photographs on the internet should be aware that they may be appropriated for use in facial recognition software development – something to keep in mind next time you upload your holiday snaps.

 That’s all for this week’s edition of You’re Never Alone.
-Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.We value your comments!
-Please weigh in on our comment section below.
+Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com